liangzheng816/OfficeDocs-SharePoint/migration/SPMT-settings.md

 # SharePoint Migration Tool Settings

 The following table details the settings available in SPMT.
-Advanced settings should be managed by your IT professional.
+Your IT professional should manage advanced settings.

 ## General